-3.3.7 DUCTILITY FACTOR = 10, CYCLES 10,11 AND 12
+3.3.7 DUCTILITY FACTOR = 10, CYCLES 10, 11, AND 12

 Cycle 10: Some spalling occurred with no significant change in crack pattern on the excursion west.
-Two loud bangs and a softer bang was heard on the excursion east.
+Two loud bangs and a softer bang were heard on the excursion east.
 These bangs appear to originate from the east side of the column.
 Again, no visible evidence of whether the bangs were spiral or vertical bars fracturing as the concrete core was still pretty much intact.

-On the excursion back to center position from the east excursion, a vertical bar on the west side of the column could to be seen to have fractured at a height of 18 in. above the base.
-The spall area on the east side is approximately $60 \times 53$ in. $(1524 \times 1346 \text{ mm})$ and the spall area on the west side is approximately $32 \times 53$ in. $(813 \times 1346 \text{ mm})$ .
-Some gauging of the footing at the column-base joint was noted on the west side and is shown in Fig. 3.37.
-The extensive spalling of the east face of the column is shown in Fig. 3.38.
+On the excursion back to center position from the east excursion, a vertical bar on the west side of the column could be seen to have fractured at a height of 18 in. above the base.
+The spall area on the east side is approximately 60×53 in.
+(1524 x 1346 mm) and the spall area on the west side is approximately 32×53 in.
+(813 x 1346 mm).
+Some gauging of the footing at the column-base joint was noted on the west side and is shown in figure 3.37.
+The extensive spalling of the east face of the column is shown in figure 3.38.